python/cpython/Doc/library/datetime.rst

-Like a :class:`date` object, :class:`.datetime` assumes the current Gregorian calendar extended in both directions; like a :class:`.time` object, :class:`.datetime` assumes there are exactly 3600\*24 seconds in every day.
+Like a :class:`date` object, :class:`.datetime` assumes the current Gregorian calendar extended in both directions; like a :class:`.time` object, :class:`!datetime` assumes there are exactly 3600\*24 seconds in every day.

 Constructor: